saisiddu/saisiddu.github.io/_pages/about.md

 Hi!
 I am Sai Nudurupati.
 I am a Ph.D. candidate in the department of Civil & Environmental Engineering, University of Washington, Seattle.
-I am an ecohydrologist, with a background in Mechanical Engineering.
+I am an Ecohydrologist, with a background in Mechanical Engineering.

 I am studying how climate influences vegetation dynamics in semi-arid landscapes of southwest United States.
 I use numerical modeling to